 It’s key ingredient, honey, helps nourish your hair and as a natural humectant, it deeply nourishes and strengthens your hair.

 Although, it also does contain 2 types of silicone – Cyclopentasiloxane and Dimethiconol, which is important for many to know.
 There are some people who vehemently avoid it, but I really like silicone in my haircare (not an overpowering amount of course).
-If you take a look at the entire ingredient list, you can see that honey is quite far down, but that is also understandable because honey is sticky and I don’t see how it would work well in a leave-on hair oil if honey was the primary ingredient.
+If you take a look at the entire ingredient list, you can see that honey is the third ingredient, which is quite re-assuring.

 If you want a deeper understanding of what is in this oil, click here to see Skincarisma’s breakdown.